cisar2218/Grants-Program/applications/plutonication.md

 Our project is comparable to WalletConnect, which was also our inspiration.
 When we started making our first prototypes in February, WalletConnect was not available in the Polkadot Ecosystem yet.
 Even thought they have taken a lot of time and had a lot more experience then us, they were unable to make quick and elegant deliveries.
-Wallet connect still is not supported by most of the dApps.
+WalletConnect still is not supported by most of the dApps.
 We think we can do better.
 Actually, we already did.

 We made a Plutonication Extension, which already allows you to interact with existing dApps, even though they have not implemented the Plutonication standard directly.
 This can be a perfect middle ground during the transition of popularizing the Plutonication.
 Even if the user wanted to use a new niche dApp, they can do so with Plutonication.

 Wallet connect is also only supported in javascript.
-We want to make Plutonication available in more languages, including a very popular c# language, which is mostly used for game development.
-We will make web3 gaming possible on game console, thanks to the Plutonication.
+We want to make Plutonication available in more languages, including a very popular C# language, which is mostly used for game development.
+We will make web3 gaming possible on game consoles, thanks to the Plutonication.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?